Aluriak/webclingo-example/README.md

 This site is static.

-- `clingo.js.mem`: compiled as JavaScript from clingo sources.
-To be placed next to the index.
 - `clingo.wasm`: compiled Webassembly from clingo sources.
 To be placed next to the index.
-Alternative to `clingo.js.mem`.
 - `js/clingo.js`: compiled from clingo sources.
 To be placed in js directory.
 - `js/clingo-module.js`: wrapper around the clingo module, defining clingo call options based on user input and extracting the clingo output.
 - `js/mode-gringo.js`: wrapper around the ASP language (in order to manage lua extensions ?).